Asian shares, U.S. stock futures sag on coronavirus, U.S. election worries

 TOKYO (Reuters) - Global shares slipped on Wednesday as coronavirus infections grew at an alarming pace in the United States and Europe, while uncertainty over next week’s U.S. elections added to a “risk off” tone.

+European shares look set to tumble amid reports of potential lockdowns in Germany and France, with Euro Stoxx 50 futures STXEc1 down 1.3% at five-month lows.
+FTSE futures FFIc1 were down 0.5% to hit lows last seen in mid-May.

-Futures for U.S. S&P500 ESc1, Dow Jones YMc1 and Nasdaq NQc1 all fell 0.5%-0.6% in Asian trade on Wednesday, rattled by a media report that French government may bring in a national lockdown from midnight on Thursday.
+Futures for U.S. S&P500 ESc1, Dow Jones YMc1 and Nasdaq NQc1 all fell 0.2-0.4%, rattled by a media report that French government may bring in a national lockdown from midnight on Thursday.

+German newspaper Bild, meanwhile, reported that Chancellor Angela Merkel wants to close all restaurants and bars and some other venues from Nov.
+4 in a bid to curb new infections.

-The United States, Russia, France and other countries have registered record numbers of infections in recent days, and European governments have introduced new curbs to try to rein in the fast-growing outbreaks.
+The United States, Russia, France and other countries have registered record numbers of infections in recent days, and European governments have introduced new curbs.

-Data on Tuesday showed U.S. consumer confidence unexpectedly fell in October, although other economic figures were mostly positive, with orders for key capital goods hitting a six-year high.
+Shares in Asia fared better, thanks in part to more limited COVID-19 outbreaks.
+Japan's Nikkei .N225 fell 0.4% while MSCI's ex-Japan Asia index .MIAPJ0000PUS eked out gains of 0.1% due to gains in China .CSI300 and South Korea .KS11.

+“The relative strength of Japanese and Asian clearly reflects a difference in the coronavirus infections,” said Naoya Oshikubo, senior economist at Sumitomo Trust Asset Management.

 The fall in U.S. stock futures came after a mixed session on Wall Street, where the S&P 500 .SPX lost 0.30% on virus worries while the tech-heavy Nasdaq Composite .IXIC added 0.64%.